MilesN29/MilesN29/README.md

 Connect with me on [LinkedIn](https://www.linkedin.com/in/miles-newland-34518a262/) for more details.

-Thanks for dropping by!
-If you have any questions or ideas for collaboration, feel free to reach out.
-Happy coding! ☀️👨‍💻
+Thanks for reading!
+If you have any questions or ideas for collaboration, feel free to reach out. ☀️👨‍💻